dcac/dcac.github.io/_posts/reviews/2015-05-07-the-avengers-age-of-ultron.md

 I got [Steven Sommers](http://www.imdb.com/title/tt1046173/) and [Michael Bay](http://www.imdb.com/title/tt0418279/?ref_=nv_sr_2).

 {% contentfor postscript %}
 *I’ll take the liberty here to jump forward a year in time to tell your 32-year old self that you _should_ be excited at the prospect of seeing a super hero movie where the heroes actually _save_ people.
-In what might be considered cinematic F-U [to Zack Snyder’s _Man of Steel_](http://www.dearcastandcrew.com/content/2013/6/14/man-of-steel.html), Whedon goes out of his way to show various Avengers take the time to bring ordinary folk to safety as the battle rages on.
+In what might be considered a cinematic F-U [to Zack Snyder’s _Man of Steel_](http://www.dearcastandcrew.com/content/2013/6/14/man-of-steel.html), Whedon goes out of his way to show various Avengers take the time to bring ordinary folk to safety as the battle rages on.
 {% endcontentfor %}